Which are the easiest bank accounts for bad credit UK? Find out which top three UK high street banks are most helpful and hugely proactive.

 A recent survey suggests that these three get the big thumbs-up for banking customers.
 Check them out if you are trying to open a basic bank account online with bad credit in the United Kingdom.

-Those who feel financially vulnerable should find the Barclays Basic Account one of the easiest.
+Those who feel financially vulnerable should find the Barclays Basic Account one of the easiest bank to get a current account.
 It is their flagship of basic bank accounts with bad credit to open.